jitesh-a/antd-application/README.md

-# Getting Started with Create React App
+# A simple application developed with antd, react-router-dom and axios

+## Pages
+1. Sign in
+2. Application form

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).